The Pyramids of Giza are impressive and absolutely worth a visit

 We also love that Marriot minimizes its environmental footprint and is considered an eco-friendly hotel.
 They are managing their energy and water use, reducing their waste, carbon emissions and increasing the use of renewable energy.

 In countries like Egypt you will need to be be aware that some will see you as a tourist where they can earn money from.
 Some will tell you that you 'have to pay money due to government rules', don't believe it and walk away.
 Also we recommend to take a really good hotel, listen to the tips from the staff and best to take an Uber.
 It doesn't cost much and it is super safe.

 Best time to visit

 Throughout the year days are commonly warm or hot, and nights are cool.
 Cairo has only two seasons: a mild winter from November to April and a hot summer from May to October.
-Cairo receives fewer than 30 millimeters (1.18 inch) of precipitation annually.
+Cairo receives fewer than 30 millimetres (1.18 inch) of precipitation annually.
 The best time to travel to Cairo is during the winter, between December and February, when temperatures range between 20 to 26 degrees Celsius (68 to 79 degrees Fahrenheit).
 Click here for more climate information in Cairo.

 How much does it cost?